mdancho84/mdancho84.github.io/_posts/2017-12-27-six-reasons-to-use-R-for-business.md

 ## About Business Science <a class="anchor" id="contact"></a>

 Business Science specializes in "ROI-driven data science".
 Our focus is machine learning and data science in business and financial applications.
 We build __web applications__ and __automated reports__ to put machine learning in the hands of decision makers.
-Visit the [Business Science](http://www.business-science.io/) or [contact us](http://www.business-science.io/contact.html) to learn more!
+Visit [Business Science](http://www.business-science.io/) or [contact us](http://www.business-science.io/contact.html) to learn more!